DeveloperDunne/sports-snaps_frontend/README.md

 ### Code
 The CI walkthroughs (DRF Rest Framework API & Moments) were leaned on and relied upon heavily in this project due to time restraints, there are still some remnants of legacy code within.
 As I was really pushed for time to complete the project I used the CI code and initial styling as a base before implementing my own custom features and styles.

-I created a Contact model where users can contact the admin if equired by filling out a form and also added a category feature.
+I created a Contact model where users can contact the admin if required by filling out a form and also added a category feature.

 ## Acknowledgements
 Thank you to the Slack community and especially tutors which I relied on a lot for all their help throughout this project.
 Also thank you to my friends and family for help with testing the project.